-- No experience required: If the job description is vague and you do not require any skills or experience to get it, this is usually the first sign of a job scam.
-Remember that even an entry-level job requires some sort of experience or skills.
+- No experience required: If the job description is vague and you do not require any skills or experience to get it, this is usually the first sign of a job scam; even an entry-level job requires some sort of experience or skills.

-- Suspicious emails: Emails that do not include any form of contact information for the concerned organization or are sent from a personal account, are usually employment scams.
-With regards to receiving a job offer through a personal email account, the scammer may use excuses like “the organization’s server is down”, “the organization is facing spam issues” or “the organization has not set up its email accounts”.
-Scammers are smart and they will send emails from accounts that resemble the actual email account of an organization.
-For example, you could receive a job offer from ‘email@example.com’, whereas the actual email account of the organization is ‘firstname.lastname@example.org’.
+- Suspicious emails: Emails that do not include any form of contact information for the concerned organization or are sent from a personal account are usually employment scams.
+Scammers will often send emails from accounts that resemble the actual email account of an organization.
+For example, you could receive a job offer from ‘[email protected]’, whereas the actual email account of the organization is ‘[email protected]’.

-- You did not apply: This is another sign of job scams.
-People who contact you will usually say that they found your resume online.
-In some cases, they may tempt you by offering you a job right away.
+- You did not apply: This is another sign of a job scam.
+People who contact you will usually say that they found your resume online or may tempt you by offering you a job right away.
 In these cases, it is better to conduct a background check on the firm to see if it actually exists.

-- Unbelievable pay with less effort: These are usually the work from home scams where you get paid handsomely by working only for a few hours every day.
-Legitimate work from home jobs would require you to possess a certain amount of experience and skills.
-Furthermore, the organizations providing genuine work from home jobs will have a proper website containing their contact information.
+- Unbelievable pay with less effort: These work-from-home scams would offer to pay well for a few hours a day.
+Legitimate work-from-home positions would require standard work hours and will have a proper website containing their contact information.